A PAM End User is getting the following message when attempting to RDP into a Windows server:

-In the event logs of the Windows endpoint, the following message appears:
+In the Windows Event logs on the Windows endpoint, the following message appears:

-Check with a software like IISCrypto or directly in Windows documentation the list of ciphers supported by your Windows endpoint.
-If necessary move the coincidental ciphers in the Windows and CA PAM list so that the match occurs early in the list, and if they are not installed in Windows, just install them as needed
+Note: You can check with software like IISCrypto or directly in Windows documentation to see the list of ciphers supported on your Windows endpoint.
+If necessary move the coincidental ciphers in the Windows list so that the match occurs early in the list, and if they are not installed, install them as needed.